Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 of a missing parenthesis, a badly formed range definition or a missing `;` by the end of the single statement, the _Front-End Scanner_ will detect it while parsing the source code and checking it against the related grammar rule.
-Moreover, the _Scanner_ is able to get what is syntaxically wrong, either missing or badly formed, and is able to report the related error with the line number in the source code and the column index in this line of the erroneous syntaxic item.
+Moreover, the _Parser_ is able to get what is syntaxically wrong, either missing or badly formed, and is able to report the related error with the line number in the source code and the column index in this line of the erroneous syntaxic item.